Mediation is confidential in Arizona. Your process will never become part of the public record.

-The gross income of each parent, minus adjustments, as discussed above, equals each individual’s gross income.
+Gross income is total gross income from all income sources.
+The gross income of each parent, minus adjustments, as discussed below, equals each parent’s gross income for the child support calculator.
 The individual gross incomes are added together to find the Combined Adjusted Gross Income.

-The Child Support Calculator starts with a basic child support amount as determined by the gross monthly combined income of the parents and the number of children they have.
-Both elements are factored into a maximum child support amount.
+The Child Support Calculator uses the gross monthly combined income of the parents along with the number of kids they have to determine the maximum child support amount.
 The child support guidelines consider up to 6 children and up to $20,000 per month earned by both parents collectively.
 If you reach either threshold, in terms of number of children or amount of combined gross income, the calculator will hit a maximum child support number.

-In other words, if Mom earns $15,000 per month and Dad earns $5,000 per month, the child support award might be that Mom pays Dad $2,000 per month in child support.
+In mediation, parents may mutually agree to deviate to a higher amount, as that may be in the best interest of your children.
+However, here is an example of what would most likely occur in court if for example Mom earns $15,000 per month and Dad earns $5,000 per month.
+The child support award might be that Mom pays Dad $2,000 per month in child support.
 If Mom gets a raise and then makes $25,000 per month, child support has already hit it’s ceiling and will remain at $2,000 per month.
-In court, you would be required to prove that you needed any amount in addition to this maximum amount.
-However, in mediation, you may mutually agree to deviate to a higher amount, as that may be in the best interest of your children.
+In court, Dad would be required to prove that you need any amount in addition to this maximum amount.

-Once the basic monthly child support obligation is calculated the court has a number of additional expenses to consider, which are either mandatory or discretionary.
+In litigation, once the basic monthly child support amount is calculated, the court has a number of additional expenses to consider, which are either mandatory or discretionary.

-The monthly insurance premium cost for parent + children
+[The monthly insurance premium costs for parent + children]

-The monthly insurance premium cost for parent only
+[The monthly insurance premium costs for parent only]

-The amount the parent spends on children for medical insurance, which should be used in the calculator.
+[The amount the parent spends on the children’s premiums should be used in the calculator.]

 The court may consider including other expenses into the child support calculator, such as:

-The total amount needed for child support is divided amongst the parents based on their monthly gross income.
+The total amount used for child support is divided amongst the parents based upon their percentage of the monthly gross income.
 This results in a percentage to demonstrate each parent’s contribution to the total gross income between them.

-For example, the Combined Gross income of the parents is $10,000 per month.
-Dad makes $7,000 per month and Mom makes $3,000 per month in gross income.
-Thus, Dad’s share would be 70% and Mom’s share would be 30%.
-Practically speaking, Dad will pay Mom child support.
-Mom will not pay Dad child support.
-Understanding the proportional share of income can help parents reach agreements in mediation about how to divide out of pocket medical expenses, extra-curricular activity expenses, childcare costs and educational costs.
+For example, if the parent’s combined gross income is $10,000 per month, with Dad making $7,000 per month and Mom making $3,000 per month, Dad’s share would be 70% and Mom’s share would be 30%.
+Practically speaking, Dad will pay Mom child support and Mom will not pay Dad child support.
+In mediation, understanding the proportional share of income can help parents reach agreement about how to divide out-of-pocket medical expenses, extra-curricular activity expenses, childcare costs or educational costs.

 24 hours = 1 day